spencerpete/my-writing-assistant/README.md

 #### MVP

 - Set Airtable to complete Full CRUD site
-- Allow User to choose between Screenplay, Stageplay, and Teleplay with apropritate act breakdowns for each.
+- Allow User to choose between Screenplay, Stageplay, and Teleplay with apropriate act breakdowns for each.
 - Render Scenes on Scene Board
 - Render Character List, with Input/edit form
 - Use Tailwind css for site design